NBISweden/ngi-nbis-epigenomics-hands-on/docs/content/precourse.rst

 `SSH connection using a terminal <https://docs.uppmax.uu.se/getting_started/login_rackham_console_password/>`_
 ----------------------------------------------------------------------------------------------------------------------------

-A straightforward way to connect to  Rackham is through a terminal using ``ssh`` connection.
+A straightforward way to connect to  Rackham is through a terminal using ``ssh -X`` or ``ssh -Y`` connection.

 - For Linux users, use Terminal (included by default).
 - For Mac users, use Terminal (included by default).
 You need to also install `XQuartz  <https://www.xquartz.org/>`_  to enable X11 forwarding from a terminal, i.e., to run graphical applications on a remote server while displaying them on your laptop.
+After installing XQuartz, restart your laptop.

 - For Windows system, we recommend using `MobaXterm <http://mobaxterm.mobatek.net/>`_.
 Please install the program and not use the portable version.
   MobaXterm also has a built-in X11 and an integrated SFTP file browser to transfer data between the remote cluster and your computer.
+  After installing MobaXterm, restart your laptop.

 Other SSH clients and X-servers for MacOS and Windows are described `here <https://docs.uppmax.uu.se/software/ssh_client/#ssh-client>`_.